linahbei/ws-agent-python/README.md

 # Web Service Agent

-File based and semaphore-like web service (WS) requesting agent for legacy code project using, feature extension, etc.
+File based and semaphore-like requesting agent of web service (WS) for legacy project using, feature extension, etc.

---
+---

 ## Project and App layout